 WHAT ARE SAVEGAME FILES?

 I highly recommend changing save slots periodically—at least once each level or so.
-To do this, pause the game by pressing Esc on the keyboard, Select or Start on a controller, and choose the "Save Game" option from the menu.
+To do this, pause the game by pressing Esc on the keyboard, Menu/Options button on a controller, and choose the "Save Game" option from the menu.
 Choose a new slot and press Enter.
-The game also lets you reload your most recent autosave, most recent campsite save, and a backup save.
-But it can't hurt to have other choices.
+The game will still continue to save automatically, but it can't hurt to have more choices.

 If you get stuck and don't have a recent save of your own, you can download one of mine.
 The following explains how to download and install save files.